Counselling for First Responders in Bendigo and Victoria

 • Strain in personal or professional relationships

-• Identity changes after injury, retirement or transition
+• Identity changes following injury, retirement, or transition

 • Grief and loss